 Consider your needs

-Choose a solution which serves your business today, enables its growth, and will scale as your business expands.
+Choose a solution that serves your business today, enables its growth and will scale as your business expands.
 Take advantage of free trials and benchmark different providers to stay informed.

 Focus on success

 Your call center deserves a business phone provider with a vested interest in your success.
 Helping your own customers succeed benefits your business, so your provider must display a similar investment.
 The right provider will keep their SaaS model up to date and proactively provide you with the tools you need.

 We saw how useful and important it can be to use the right integrations with your computer-telephone integration.
 Your provider’s service should provide integrations with the other tools you need to satisfy your customers.

 Ask about integrations with helpdesks, CRMs, script builders, survey templates, etc. Choosing the right provider means seamlessly meshing with the other services you need to function.